 For more information or a kind donation, please see The Madison Holleran Foundation.

-Really glad you reached-out, Leeann.
-Your contribution is much appreciated, as is your insight – and lesson.
+Thank you, Leeann.
+Your contribution is appreciated, as is your insight.

 The chase for excellence: it’s good and admirable.
 But we need to make sure it isn’t a cover for the pursuit of perfection.
 That’s what tragedies are made of.